hassanrazadev/hassanrazadev/README.md

 - **CMS:** WordPress

 ## Education
-- Bachelor's in Software Engineering - [Virtual University of Pakistan], [2019]
+- Bachelor's in Software Engineering - Virtual University of Pakistan, 2019

 ## Projects
 Here are some of the projects I've worked on: